|

 cigarettes you smoke daily.
 Stretch it out if

-body becomes less dependent on those cigarette.
+body becomes less dependent on those cigarettes.

 Don'ts: